History of rail transport in Nicaragua: Twentieth century

 An isolated mining tramway operated to serve the Eden Mine in the Pis Pis area on the Turky River.
 This is shown as an inset on the Standard Fruit & Steamship Corporation map of 1928 (Bragman's Bluff Division).
 Other minor mine tramways are also believed to have existed.

 Another private line served the Wawa Commercial Estate.
 This operated from Israwas (Isnahuas / Isnawas) on the navigable Rio Kukalaya (Rio Cucalaya) upriver to the Yacaltara area.
 The route is shown on a US Marine Corps tracing of a Standard Fruit & Steamship Corporation map of 1928 (Bragmam Buuff Division [sic)].
 A different map from that referred to in the preceding paragraphs.

 Other isolated lines may have existed on the Rio Grande de Matgalpa.
 The 1925 map on this wikipedia page shows a Cuyamel Fruit Company line at Barrera.
 Slightly further east an 1894 Mosquito Coast map, held by the Library of Congress, shows Emery's Railroad.
-Emery had lumber concessions in the area.The amended 1898 contract stipulated that Emery would build 50 miles of railway for his own use and that this work would meet various specifications in terms of design, rolling stock, warehouses, water towers, rail bed, rail quality, width of tracks, and so on.
+Emery had lumber concessions in the area.The amended 1898 contract stipulated that Emery would build 50 mi of railway for his own use and that this work would meet various specifications in terms of design, rolling stock, warehouses, water towers, rail bed, rail quality, width of tracks, and so on.
 The railway would revert to Nicaragua at the end of the 15 year period.
 The line was to run from Rio Grande to Nuringues, or Laguna de Perlas River.
 Construction began from camp No. 9 near La Cruz and went towards the Department of Matagalpa. (see reference 24 of cited article)Additional lines on the Pacific coast were built in the subsequent decades.
 In 1940, the National railways consisted of the following lines: